cannlytics/cannlytics/docs/developers/documentation.md

 npm run docs:start
 ```

+You can preview the documentation at <http://localhost:8000/> while you develop.

+!!! note

-> Note that there is [a namespace conflict between `django-livereload-server` and `livereload`](https://gist.github.com/hangtwenty/f53b3867db1e33780505ccafd8d2eef0), so you need to be careful when and where you install Python requirements.
+    There is [a namespace conflict between `django-livereload-server` and `livereload`](https://gist.github.com/hangtwenty/f53b3867db1e33780505ccafd8d2eef0), so you need to be careful when and where you install Python requirements.
 If you run into a `django-livereload-server` import error, first check that `PRODUCTION=False` in your `.env` file and then follow [these instructions](https://gist.github.com/hangtwenty/f53b3867db1e33780505ccafd8d2eef0) to uninstall `livereload` and reinstall  `django-livereload-server`.

-You can preview the documentation at <http://localhost:8000/> while you develop.

 ## Publishing documentation